sckohen/covey.town/DESIGN.md

 In the map we just generally added space functionality within and a hitbox that was used to mark a covey.space and to connect where the space is on the map with its location in the backend

-We also added general routing commands to towns.ts after the comment "// This is where the space routing starts".
+We also added general routing commands to towns.ts after the comment `// This is where the space routing starts`.
 We added functionality for Posting a space Id, getting all spaces, getting a specific space, putting a player in a space, removing a player from a space (delete), and updating a space (patching).
 The updating a space functionality is also used to

-- claim a space
-- disband a space
-- change hosts
+- change whitelist
-- change presenters
+- change presenter

-We also changed the CoveyTownController to have a store of the spaces within the town:  #TODO: more depth
+We also changed the CoveyTownController to have act as a spaces store of the spaces within the town.

-All other files dealing with the town itself remained the same.
+All other files dealing with the town itself remained the same, except an additional listener in CoveyTownRequestHandlers.

 ### Architecture

-Essentially uses the same architecture as the orriginal code.
-The architecture uses Rest, and web sockets that we edited to work with spaces as seen above.
+Essentially uses the same architecture as the original code.
+The architecture uses REST, and web sockets that we edited to work with spaces as seen above.
 More information in UML Diagram and CRC Cards Below

 ## UML Diagram And CRC Cards

 ### CRC Cards

 working on creating CRC cards/UML diagrams using google doc. access here: